Choosing The Best Truck For You!

-So you are looking for a Fifth wheel because you want to get out and go camping with your family, or maybe looking for a trailer just to haul things around?
-You wanna go play, take out your ATVs, dirt bikes, RZRs, or whatever it may be.
+Let’s say you are looking for a camper, because you want play!
+You want to out your family and your ATVs, dirt bikes, RZRs, or whatever it may be.
 One big problem.
 You NEED a truck!!!
-Yeah I guess that you may be able to get around pulling something small with your little 4 cylinder pickup truck, but when it comes to making it up that hill or taking out your big 35 foot+ fifth wheel, it just is not gonna happen.
-It time to get that truck you have always wanted but never had the need for till now.
+Yeah, I guess that you may be able to get around pulling something small with your little 4 cylinder pickup truck, but when it comes to making it up that hill or taking out your big 35 foot+ fifth wheel, it just is not gonna happen.
+It’s time to get that truck you have always wanted but never had the need for till now.

-First of all we need to know what you are wanting to pull.
+When speaking of trailers, we need to know what you are wanting to pull before we can decide on a truck.
 You could be pulling a little utility trailer, or a small bumper pull type trailer.
-Maybe pulling a medium length fifth wheel or enclosed toy hauler.
-Or you are pulling the top of the line, super long fifth wheel, or massive toy hauler for all of your toys at the same time!!
-For each of these different trailers you are gonna need something a little bit different.
+Maybe you want to pull a medium length fifth wheel, enclosed toy hauler, or an off road camper like an Xplore.
+Or are you pulling the top of the line, super long fifth wheel, or massive toy hauler for all of your toys?
+For each of these different trailers you are going to need something a little bit different.
 Every trailer is going to have a different weight or pulling type.

 All of these things are in the name of wanting to pull more.
 So by all means if you are only going to pull smaller trailers that are light then buy the smaller truck.
 There is no need to to buy the biggest baddest most expensive truck you can just so you can pull a little 24 foot travel trailer.
-If you plan to pull your massive 45 foot toy hauler that holds 2 RZRs and sleeps 6, then yes buy the truck that is going to be able to handle that massive investment behind you.
-But make sure you always know the limits of you truck.
+If you plan to pull your massive 45 foot toy hauler that holds 2 RZRs and sleeps 6, then yes, buy the truck.
+The truck that is going to be able to handle that massive investment behind you.
 It can get very dangerous or even ruin your truck if you haul more weight than it is rated for.
+So, Make sure you always know the limits of your truck.
 Now get out there and find the truck for you!!!